TejasK1604/Resume-Evaluator-Job-Description-Match-Improvement-and-Suggestions-using-Gemini/README.md

 ## Overview

-The **Resume Evaluator & ATS Score Analyzer** is a **Streamlit-powered** web application designed to assess resumes against job descriptions.
+The **Resume Evaluator: Job Description Match & Improvement Suggestions** is a **Streamlit-powered** web application designed to assess resumes against job descriptions.
 Using **Google’s Gemini-1.5-Pro model**, the tool evaluates how well a resume aligns with a specific job posting and highlights areas for improvement.
 Additionally, it computes an **ATS (Applicant Tracking System) score**, helping users gauge how effectively their resumes would pass through automated screening systems.